Baal Shem Tov, or Besht — the founder of Chasidism —

 This is a romantic view of the Torah, but it is not totalizing, essentializing, or foundationalist.
 That is because the "sea" of learning includes all goods and all evils.
 It is without one essence because it is full of many essences, because its essence is the trace of every seeker who was ever immersed in it.
 This is not only a sensual way of thinking about tradition.
 It also happens to flow naturally from traditional metaphors into the models or molds left by the postmodern negation of modernity.

-In traditional Jewish texts, most interpretation is explicitly contexture, wrenching pieces of text from one place and distorting them into new wholes.
+In traditional Jewish texts, most interpretation is explicitly contexture, wrenching pieces of text from another place and distorting them into new wholes.
 The most important genre of text is the commentary.
 As a result, intertextuality and reader-centered hermeneutics are the surface patterns and not just the undercurrents of rabbinic Judaism.
 One of the most irreducibly Jewish genres, Talmudic literature, is an extraordinary embodiment of the principle of multivocality, eschewing closure, embracing contradiction.
 Hermeneutical principles which postmodernism uses to deconstruct a text, to break down its meaning, in Jewish tradition are used to define a way of sacred reading, a process by which we construct the holiness of the text.

 Focusing on these elements of Rabbinic tradition creates a new picture of the "essence" of Judaism.
 We could call this way of looking at Jewishness "postmodern" because of its resonance with postmodern aspirations.
 Though it is as essentializing as modernist interpretations of Judaism, it is based on a kind of inner vision—Judaism from the inside—like the colors one sees with one's eyes closed (to quote the Zohar), or like listening under water.
 It describes a way of hearing, rather than defining what we see.
 It contrasts with modernist interpretations by being directed in and toward a sense of self, rather than being defined by some external or universalizing principle (whether that be monotheism, or tikkun olam/justice, or any other) which ultimately undermines ethnic identity.